alonsoir/IfRemovingARealUseCase/Post.md

 to come back to the previous working version.
 All of this, will allow us to keep the code strictly under control and avoid to introduce bugs during the refactoring.

+I will use the diff syntax to show the differences between some pieces of code.
+Please keep in mind that I will use it in order to highlight *only the main differences* between one commit and the other and it won't be the exact diff you can perform with git.
 ## The initial code
 Here you can find the code we were not very proud of.
 In particular, I will report the nested if structure, which is the part we are going to refactor.